-The fair value methodology for the warrant liabilities is discussed in footnote 15.
+The fair value methodology for the warrant liabilities is disclosed in Note 14.

-The carrying amounts reported in the financial statements for cash and cash equivalents, note receivable, prepaid expenses, and other current assets and accounts payable and accrued expenses approximate fair value because of the short term maturity of these financial instruments.
+The carrying amounts reported in the financial statements for cash and cash equivalents (Level 1), note receivable (Level 2), prepaid expenses and other current assets and accounts payable and accrued expenses approximate fair value because of the short term maturity of these financial instruments.